tessel/project/CONTRIBUTING.md

 ## Issue Triage

 The project Team Members may not have time to investigate every issue.
 If you find an older issue that nobody has commented on, it would be very appreciated if you could reproduce the issue, make a simple test case if necessary, and potentially suggest the root cause and/or solutions.

-## Landing Pull Requests

-Team Members are permitted to merge pull requests submitted to any Tessel repository.

-When merging a pull request, you should modify the original commit message to include additional meta information regarding the change process:

-- A `Reviewed-By: Name <email>` line for yourself and any other Team Members who have reviewed the change.
-- A `PR-URL:` line that references the full GitHub URL of the original pull request being merged so it's easy to trace a commit back to the  conversation that led up to that change.
-- A `Fixes: X` line, where _X_ is either includes the full GitHub URL for an issue, and/or the hash and commit message if the commit fixes a bug in a previous commit.
-Multiple `Fixes:` lines may be added if appropriate.

-See the commit log for examples such as
-[this one](https://github.com/iojs/io.js/commit/b636ba8186) if unsure exactly how to format your commit messages.

-Additionally:

-- Double check PR's to make sure the person's _full name_ and email address are correct before merging.
-- Except when updating dependencies, all commits should be self-contained.
-Meaning, every commit should pass all tests.
-This makes it much easier when bisecting to find a breaking change.

----

-Attribution: Parts of this guide are based on the io.js [COLLABORATOR_GUIDE](https://github.com/nodejs/io.js/blob/master/COLLABORATOR_GUIDE.md).